 MoodSmith is a site about intrusive thoughts, but have you ever taken the time to find out what a thought is?
 Thoughts are powerful things.
-They can make you feel happy or sad or anxious or keep you stuck in a repetitive, obsessive spiral.
+They can make you happy, sad, or anxious or keep you stuck in a repetitive, obsessive spiral.
 They can affect your health, emotional well-being, and overall outlook on life.
 It is crucial then to take some time to understand thoughts.

 The way you think about things affects how you feel and behave.
-If you have positive, helpful thoughts, you will feel better and be more likely to do something that helps you in your life.
+If you have positive, helpful thoughts, you will feel better and more likely to do something that helps you.
 On the other hand, if you have negative, harmful thoughts, you will feel worse and be more likely to do things that negatively impact your life.